 The year was 1400, and the royal son Lukeni lua Nimi has conquered the kingdom of Mwene Kabunga and captured the mountain-top city of Mbanza Kongo.
-The flourishing city was the largest population center in the region, and the the hub of extensive trade routes for ivory, copper, raffia cloth, and pottery—putting unparalleled resources and solders at the new king's disposal.
-With the mountain city at his back, Lukeni lua Nimi and his sons expanded their control to neighboring kingdoms and their influence far beyond, building a dynasty that would rule uncontested for 150 years.
+The flourishing city was the largest population center in the region, and the the hub of extensive trade routes for ivory, copper, raffia cloth, and pottery—putting unparalleled resources and soldiers at the new king’s disposal.
+With the mountain city at his back, Lukeni lua Nimi and his sons expanded their control to neighboring kingdoms and their influence far beyond, building a dynasty that ruled uncontested for 150 years.

 Everything changed in 1483.
 The explorer Diogo Cão was sailing down the African coast erecting large stone crosses called padrão, claiming Portugal’s divine right to African lands.
 Arriving at the Congo river, Diogo detoured upriver and became the first European to enter the Kingdom of Kongo.
 When he left, he brought a few daring Kongo noblemen back to Portugal.
 The nobles returned two years later, indoctrinated with Spanish Catholicism.
 In 1491, Diogo and a priest baptized Nzinga a Nkuwu, the current King of Kongo, who took a new Christian name: João the First.

 This was a political conversion.
 The explorers arrived with carpenters, priests, and soldiers with European weapons.
 Nzinga a Nkuwu, now João I, recognized the power that aligning himself with the Portuguese could provide.
 Later in life Nkuwu renounced his Catholic faith, but the deal had already been struck.
 His son Afonso was a true believer, and made Catholicism the state-religion of the Kingdom of Kongo.